JonWatkins/suika/crates/suika_templates/README.md

 ## Built-in Filters

+String filters:
 - `upper`: Convert text to uppercase
 - `lower`: Convert text to lowercase
+- `capitalize`: Capitalize first letter
+- `trim`: Remove surrounding whitespace
+- `reverse`: Reverse string characters

+Collection filters:
 - `length`: Get length of arrays or strings
+- `first`: Get first element of array or string
+- `last`: Get last element of array or string
+- `join`: Join array elements with comma separator
-- `reverse`: Reverse a string
+- `json_encode`: Convert value to JSON string

 ## Usage

 Here's an example of how to use `suika_templates` to parse and render a
 template: